AnthonyPinzone/online-portfolio/README.md

 ## Portfolio MVP

+- [x] Project Setup

   - [x] Choose a stack for the 2023 site update
   - [x] Get a new branch started for the 2023 site update
   - [x] Install the chosen stack on the new branch
   - [x] Setup linting and tooling (ESLint, Prettier, SASS, etc)
   - [x] Setup some basic SASS functions, mixins and variables

+- [x] Initial Design & Structure

   - [x] Get the homepage implemented with plain HTML/CSS
   - [x] Continue tweaking the design until you're happy with the entire page
   - [x] Break down the initial implementation into components

+- [ ] Global Features

+  - [x] Animations should be removed if `prefers-reduced-motion` is set to `reduce`
+  - [x] A simple JSON file should hold as much data as possible and be available to all components
+  - [x] Stub out a context for the future theming feature
+  - [ ] _More to come..._

+- [ ] Reusable Components

+  - [x] SkillsIcon: `Figure` displaying an icon only by default, shows `figcaption` on hover
+  - [ ] ScrollingLink: A link that smooth scrolls to the appropriate section on the site
+  - [ ] _More to come..._

+- [x] Navigation

   - [x] Make the navbar responsive
+  - [x] Navigation links should smooth scroll to the appropriate section
+    - [x] On mobile, close the panel first, then scroll
+  - [x] Implement the mobile menu functionality
+  - [x] Clicking the logo should bring the user to the top of the page

+- [x] Hero

   - [x] Make the hero responsive
+  - [x] Find a good image to use
+  - [x] Determine the content
+  - [x] Add quick-access links for LinkedIn, Github and CodePen

+- [ ] Projects

   - [x] Make the projects section responsive
-- [x] Make the experience section responsive
-- [x] Make the footer responsive
+  - [ ] Add Project Summaries
-- [ ] Break large components down into smaller, more reusable components
+  - [ ] Add Project Images
-- [ ] Update the data file to include as much real data as possible, replacing any lorem ipsum or stock images
-- [x] Navigation links should smooth scroll to the appropriate section
-  - [x] On mobile, close the panel first, then scroll
-  - [x] Animations should be removed if `prefers-reduced-motion` is set to `reduce`
   - [ ] View Project links should expand the chosen project into a modal like component with the following info:
     - [ ] Problem statement
     - [ ] Solution statement
     - [ ] Developer insights (define what this looks like)
     - [ ] Skills / Techologies / Languages used
     - [ ] HD imagery (if available)

+- [x] Experiences

+  - [x] Make the experience section responsive
   - [x] Setup horizontal scrolling in the experience section with CSS snapping functionality
   - [x] Remove the next and previous buttons for now, make each card tabbable for accessibility
   - [x] Add skills icons to the experience cards
     - [x] Find icons for soft skills as part of this task
+  - [x] Add experiences content

+- [ ] Testimonials

+  - [ ] Add new section for testimonials
+  - [ ] Setup the HTML structure: `figure` and `figcaption` with image
+  - [ ] Style the component: large quote, smaller name, circle image
+  - [ ] Make the testimonial section responsive
+  - [ ] Gather testimonials from LinkedIn, former coworkers, and current students
+  - [ ] Add testimonial content to the data file

+- [ ] Footer

+  - [x] Make the footer responsive
   - [ ] Hook up all the footer navigation links
-- [ ] Hook up the contact form to send an email
+  - [ ] Hook up the contact form to send an email using `emailjs`

 - [ ] Final Walkthrough
   - [ ] Spelling is correct throughout and grammar is on point
   - [ ] All links go where they're expected to go